Nottingham-CTU/REDCap-UI-Tweaker/README.md

 is shown, a button to select the table is displayed to make it easier to copy the table e.g. for use in documentation.

+### Show 'My Projects' in alphabetical order
+If this option is enabled, the list of projects on the 'My Projects' page will be shown in alphabetical order by default.
+Any custom folders the user has defined will be retained, the projects will be sorted within the folders.

 ### Redirect users with one project to that project
 If this option is enabled, users with only one project will be redirected to that project the first time they load the *REDCap Home* page or the *My Projects* page following login.
 If the